 Hepatitis also requires vaccination.
 Prevent hepatitis with vaccinations.
 There is no cure for hepatitis once your dog contracts it from the feces or saliva of another infected animal, but it is preventable.
-If your dog has hepatitis, they will get fluid therapy and could survive for a bit with this type of intervention.
+If your dog has hepatitis, it will get fluid therapy and could survive for a bit with this type of intervention.

 Ticks transmit Lyme disease.
 Both you and your dog can get Lyme disease if an infected tick burrows into your skin.
 Lyme can be treated with antibiotics and is preventable.
 Use a good flea and tick medicine on your dog regularly.
-Also, apply tick repellent before taking walks in the woods, in fields, or any other place that ticks might be hanging about.
+Also, apply tick repellent before taking walks in the woods, in fields, or any other place where ticks might be hanging about.

 Giardia and Leptospirosis are bacterial infections that your dog can get from contaminated water supplies.
-Leptospirosis can be hard to identify in your dog until their kidneys have failed.
+Leptospirosis can be hard to identify in your dog until its kidneys have failed.
 Giardia will cause diarrhea.
 It is best to work to prevent these from occurring in your dog by not allowing them to drink water from unknown unpurified sources such as puddles and swamps.